 Darren King is the best drummer in the world.
-There, I said it.
-Many will disagree, but either way, you'd be hard pressed to not give him props for being something unique in a world that many music fans sadly glaze over.
+You'd be hard pressed to not give him props for being something unique in a world that many music fans sadly glaze over.
 Drumming is the back-bone of a lot of music; certainly Mutemath's.
-The sound of this New Orleans rock band is largely characterized by the percussion-work of Mr King, who has surprisingly, and rather spontaneously, has made available the sound of his drumming in the form of a new sample pack, titled Darren King Drums, released by I WANT THAT SOUND.
+The sound of this New Orleans rock band is largely characterised by the percussion-work of Mr King, who has surprisingly, and rather spontaneously, has made available the sound of his drumming in the form of a new sample pack, titled Darren King Drums, released by I WANT THAT SOUND.
 Naturally, I went about seeking an interview, and here we are.

 Hi Darren.
 A thousand thanks for doing this interview with me.
 How did this drum pack come about?